TathergangBrathering/Alphabetazation/draft/Too much code will kill you.md

 But the person who wrote this back a while
 Had no clue at all

-Oh how would it be if the author to me for example Names like documentary with a short comprehensive style I'm touting my own horn
+Oh how would it be if the author took me as example Names like documentary with a short comprehensive style I'm tooting my own horn
-Wish I could do it on my own - again...
+Wish I could do it all again on my own...

   Too much code will kill you
   If you can't make sense at all
   Torn between rewriting and ignoring it total
   You're headed for disaster
   'Cause you never read the lines
-  Too much code will kill you - in the end
+  Too much code will kill you - every time

 Now I'm running git blame for me to see
-Who was this lunatic committing this attrocity
+The lunatic committing this attrocity
 I can't trust my own eyes
 But the commit never lies
-It was meeeeeee
+All along it was meeeeeee

   Too much code will kill you
-  If you can't make sense at all
+  If you don't rewrite at all
-  Torn between rewriting and ignoring it total
+  Refactoring and reading the Clean Code manual
-  You're headed for disaster
+  Once copy paste disaster
-  'Cause you never read the lines
+  of spaghetti code foo bar
   Too much code will kill you - in the end

 -----------------------------------------------